 Civil Eats has formed an advisory board of highly regarded individuals to assist in its next development phase.
 These individuals are considered among the leading thinkers, voices, and connectors in the food movement.

 Chef Tom Colicchio co-founded the Gramercy Tavern in New York City and formerly served as a co-owner and as the executive chef.
 He is also the founder of Craft and Colicchio & Sons restaurants.
 Colicchio is the recipient of five James Beard Foundation medals for cooking accomplishments and a board member of Food Policy Action.

 Fred Cohen is an entertainment industry veteran, an international media executive, and a strategic advisor.
 He is currently chairman of the International Academy of Television Arts & Sciences (International Emmys) and chairman of its foundation.
 He serves as overseas strategic advisor to OW Management (Harpo Productions), a member of the Board of Advisors of eTribez LLC, the entertainment industry's leading digital solutions provider, and a board member of Chicken Soup for the Soul Entertainment Inc. He was formerly president of King World International Productions, an EVP at CBS Broadcast International, and president of HBO International.
-He is also Chair Emeritus of PCI-Media Impact, a New York-based NGO specializing in communications for social change, working with partners in more than 30 countries to facilitate behavior change on such critical issues as sustainable development, health and nutrition, reproductive rights, and violence against women.
+He is also chair emeritus of PCI-Media Impact, a New York-based NGO specializing in communications for social change, working with partners in more than 30 countries to facilitate behavior change on such critical issues as sustainable development, health and nutrition, reproductive rights, and violence against women.
 He has a B.A. from the University of Michigan and an M.S. from Stanford University.